 This is a historical day for Pole Sports, our athletes and our community.
 The IPSF is very proud to have taken this positive step towards official recognition and the GAISF Observer Status will give our sport the opportunity to develop further, on the national and on the international stage, taking us even closer to full GAISF membership.
 In just eight years we have created a sport, ignited a global following and inspired a new generation of sportsmen, -women and children.
 I am thankful to the IPSF and GAISF teams and excited about the future of our sport.

 GAISF currently has approximately 100 pending requests for membership, with around 15 of them officially requesting Observer Status.
-The Membership Commission evaluated the 15 submissions and selected the seven federations with the most advanced applications, one of which was the International Pole Sports Federations.
+The Membership Commission evaluated the 15 submissions and selected the seven federations with the most advanced applications, one of which was the International Pole Sports Federation.
 Other federations who have been awarded Observer Status are the World Armwrestling Federation (WAF), World Dodgeball Association (WDA), Federation for International FootGolf (FIFG), International Union of Kettlebell Lifting (IUKL), International Federation of (Match) Poker (IFP), International Table Soccer Federation (ITSF).

 The IPSF has seen huge growth over the past 6 years.
-In 2012, 39 elite male and female athlete from 14 countries attended the championships.
+In 2012, 39 elite male and female athletes from 14 countries attended the championships.
 By the 2017 championships, this number increased by 83% to 229 male, female, youth and Para Pole athletes from 36 countries.

 Development of the sport over the years: